Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Visit the Jože Plečnik House in Ljubljana’s Trnovo district

 In the introduction of this Ljubljana travel guide, I wrote about the city’s exemplary urban planning.
 In addition, in the info about the Triple Bridge, I mentioned the name of the most famous Slovenian architect, Jože Plečnik.
-Therefore, it’s only fair to add that among the top things to do in Ljubljana is a visit to the architect’s house, which nowadays hosts a museum dedicated to his oeuvre.
+Therefore, it’s only fair to add that one of the top things to do in Ljubljana is a visit to the architect’s house, which now hosts a museum dedicated to his work.

 Jože Plečnik is the man who transformed the sleepy town into a proper European capital.
-Apart from being a prolific architect, Jože Plečnik was also an innovative urban planner tightly connected to his hometown.
+In addition to being a prolific architect, Jože Plečnik was an innovative urban planner closely connected to his hometown.
 Although he left his mark in Vienna and Prague, the transformation of Ljubljana was his masterpiece.
 He replanned the entire city on two axes, land and water, and by expanding its green spaces, he delivered the city we admire today.

-His humble house in the Trnovo district lies a couple of minutes away from the city center and hosts a museum dedicated to him.
-In the exhibition halls, you can see his sketches and learn about his daily routine: despite being interested in the well-being of people, Jože Plečnik was a loner.
-Every full hour, the museum offers a complimentary tour, which includes rooms that are not otherwise accessible.
+His humble house in the Trnovo district is a couple of minutes from the city center and houses a museum dedicated to him.
+In the exhibition halls, you can see his sketches and learn about his daily routine: despite his interest in people’s well-being, Jože Plečnik was a loner.
+Every hour on the hour, the museum offers a complimentary tour that includes rooms not otherwise accessible.
 I encourage you to visit the Jože Plečnik Museum and join the fascinating tour.

 Holders of the Ljubljana City Card get free access to both the museum and the tour.
 Don’t miss it.